 Your efforts have been successful, and development of the dog park is moving forward.
 Now is the time to thank everyone who helped bring the park to fruition, including volunteers, government officials and community residents.
 As a result of everyone's hard work, many dog owners will soon have a new opportunity to enjoy their canine companions!

 The key to future and continued success of the dog park will lie in responsible park association members and users who strictly enforce the rules.
 For the most part, this will mean getting people to clean up after their dogs, quiet excessive barking and curtail any aggressive behavior.
 Occasionally larger issues may arise, and it will be up to you to help settle disputes in a responsive, flexible manner.

 Maintenance will be another important consideration.
 In some areas, park associations work in conjunction with local kennel clubs and parks department officials to organize volunteer "park clean-up" days.
-Kennel clubs and other dog organizations may also be willing to donate funds for future supplies of scoopers, trash bags and cans.
+Kennel clubs and other dog organizations may also be willing to donate funds for future supplies of dog waste bags, trash bags, dispensers, stations and cans.

 The development of a successful dog park requires a great deal of planning and effort.
 But your involvement and dedication will hopefully lead to the ultimate reward -- the joy of creating and maintaining a special place where dogs and their families can run, romp and socialize.

 The Ideal Dog Park Should Include:

 One acre or more of land surrounded by a four-to six-foot high chain-link fence.
 Preferably, the fence should be equipped with a double-gated entry to keep dogs from escaping and to facilitate wheelchair access.

 Cleaning supplies, including dog waste stations and dog waste bags.
 There should be sufficient bags dispensers and trash cans to encourage owners to pick up after their pet.